 Before the global outbreak, I met some Chinese Indonesians who resettled in southern China more than half a century ago due to a Sukarno-era discriminatory presidential decree.
 I also had an exclusive interview with Timor-Leste's foreign minister on Dili's ties with Beijing two decades after the former East Timor province voted for independence from Jakarta.

-During my time in Taipei, I explained the rise of Taiwanese identity against the backdrop of Beijing's military threats as well as how Hong Kong's anti-government protests influenced Taiwan's politics and society.
+During my time in Taipei, I explained the rise of Taiwanese identity against the backdrop of Beijing's military threats as well as how Hong Kong's anti-government protests have influenced Taiwan's politics and society.

-Before working for international media, I also wrote book reviews, travel features and short stories for various Indonesian high-profile magazines and newspapers for more than half a decade.
+Before working for international media, I wrote book reviews, travel features and short stories for various Indonesian high-profile magazines and newspapers for more than half a decade.
 I was born and raised in Indonesia and grew up in a family that speaks southern Chinese languages of Hakka and Hokkien.